 I’m an entrepreneur and property investor and developer.

 I have a pretty interesting past I think both personally and professionally.
 I worked for 20 years at a high level in media and advertising in London, for global advertising agencies such as Young and Rubicam and TV and film companies too.
 I then became MD of an international design agency (Futurebrand E&P) which the founder/CEO told me he wanted to sell.

-He set me the challenge of growing the profits before this, and gave me 15% of the equity if I met his targets.
-I did, and was able to exit after 2 years to US communications group Interpublic, with several hundred thousand pounds in the bank, and having made him a multimillionaire!
+He set me the challenge of growing the profits before this and gave me 15% of the equity if I met his targets.
+I did, and was able to exit after 2 years to US communications group Interpublic, with several hundred thousand pounds in the bank, and has made him a multimillionaire!
 Happy days!!

 I also had some health challenges as I was diagnosed in 2011 with breast cancer.

 I went through 6 rounds of chemo, 6 rounds of major surgery, radiotherapy, and was told I had to stay on medication for 10 years.
 It’s now 9 years since my diagnosis and thankfully I’m fit and well.
 But this experience did change me and made me realize how the only thing that really matters in life is love.
 The relationships you have with loved ones and friends, and the experiences you are able to build together along the way.